 - 1.1 The Council's Housing Strategy was produced in 2006 and expired in 2011.
-The Strategy set out the Council's objectives, priorities and plans for the future, in terms of improving housing within the Borough of Oadby and Wigston.
-In broad terms, it provided a summary of the key housing issues and challenges that existed locally and identified how they would be addressed. - 1.2 This Housing Strategy was required by the Government to be 'fit for purpose', the criteria for which was laid down by the Department of Communities & Local Government. - 1.3 The Council is no longer required to produce a Housing Strategy that encompasses all areas that Housing require due to changes in legislation, however there is a requirement for additional documents to be provided which the Council have continued to undertake e.g Housing Allocation Policy. - 1.4 This document is an overarching Strategy designed to signpost the Council's overall strategic direction on Housing both public and private.
+The Strategy set out the Council's objectives, priorities and plans for the future, in terms of housing within the Borough.
+In broad terms, the Strategy provided a summary of the key housing issues and challenges that existed locally and identified how they would be addressed. - 1.2 The Housing Strategy was required by the Government to be 'fit for purpose', the criteria for which was laid down by the Department of Communities & Local Government. - 1.3 The Council is no longer required to produce a Housing Strategy that encompasses all areas of housing due to changes in legislation, however there is a requirement for additional documents to be provided which the Council have continued to undertake, such as the Homelessness & Rough Sleeping Strategy. - 1.4 The Housing Strategy 2019-2024 is an overarching Strategy designed to signpost the Council's overall strategic direction on Housing in the Borough both public and private.